 CBT can help an individual identify their triggers as well as their particular worries.
 It can also teach different ways of perceiving the sensations that have been causing the anxieties.
 Then, the individual can learn ways to respond to their body sensations or symptoms related to health anxiety in a positive, healthy way.
 A therapist can also work with you to see if there are any other symptoms of anxiety or depression that need to be addressed.

 In addition to cognitive behavioural therapy, other therapies like exposure therapy or behavioural stress management may be used for health anxiety.
 Antidepressants may be added to your treatment plan if you do not improve with therapy by itself.
 The most common type of antidepressants is selective serotonin reuptake inhibitors or SSRIs.
+Or you may wish to find a natural option when it comes to managing feelings of anxiety.
+As with traditional medications, there may be some safety considerations to be aware of but, as long as you are sensible with them, you should be able to take natural treatments like kava absolutely fine, if this is the route you would like to go down.

 Final Thoughts on Health Anxiety